Please Add Preloader

 It was interesting to learn about the childhood of Dolly Parton & look around one of her former tour buses.

-The site was in full Halloween mode so having neon orange hair sort of didn’t look out of place in fact many probably thought I had dyed it for that reason.
+The site was in full Halloween mode so having neon orange hair didn’t look out of place.
+In fact many probably thought I had dyed it for that reason.

-It wasn’t long after the death of Queen Elizabeth II so on discovering our English origins we were showered with deepest condolences.
+It wasn’t long after the death of Queen Elizabeth II.
+On discovering our English origins we were showered with deepest condolences.
 This I found uniquely strange.

 We walked our socks off around the park, rode the steam train & ate nice food.
 I did indulge in a pink cord jacket in the Dolly Shop & its proved a useful wardrobe addition.